VinceSMC/sandbox/areas/village.md

 <br>The main settlement containing most buildings, services, merchants, and villagers.

 **Structures**
-All structures appearand in this area.
+<br>All structures appearand in this area.
 | # | Structure |
 |---:|-----------|
 | 1 | [Auction House](../structures/01-auction-house.md) |